jasonmacduffie/isles-of-maga/races.md

 - Chitwiiik
 - Kiblaaachi

-Orokins
+Okros
 -------

-Most nativists belong to the same larger race of Orokins, containing Orcs, Goblins, Gnomes, and Ogres.
-Orokins do not exist in Honstrad, having always lived in Maga.
+Most nativists belong to the same larger race of Okros, containing Orcs, Goblins, Gnomes, and Ogres.
+Okros do not exist in Honstrad, having always lived in Maga.

 ### Orcs